Pioneer (The Maine album): Release

 On December 2, Pioneer was made available for streaming, before being released on December 6 through the band's own label, Action Theory.
 "Misery" was made available for streaming on December 2, 2011.
 The album features singles "Don't Give Up On Us" and "Some Days."
+Despite being signed to Warner Bros.
+Records at the time, the album was released through Action Theory.
+According to John O'Callaghan, the band "fought to release the album" and eventually agreed to self-release the record and that it would not count toward their seven records contractually deal with the label.
+The album was "a year-long fight to get released" and the band even considered changing their band name to get out of contractual obligations.
+They ultimately parted ways with Warner Records in 2012.
 To promote its release, the group held a livestream event via Stickam called This Is Pioneer.
 It featured a documentary on the making of the album and a concert where the band performed material from all of their previous albums and EPs.
 Shortly afterwards, the group performed at the Unsilent Night festival.
 In January and February 2012, the band supported All Time Low on their UK tour.
 On January 22, the group released "Take Me Dancing", an outtake from the album, as a free download.
 On February 5, a lyric video was released for the track.
 On February 16, a music video was released for the song.
 Later in February, the group embarked on a European tour.

 Between April and June, the group went on a headlining US tour with support from Lydia and Arkells.
 On July 27, a music video was released for "Like We Did (Windows Down)".
 A behind-the-scenes video was subsequently released.
 On September 11, Pioneer was reissued in the UK through Rude Records.
 Under the new title Pioneer & the Good Love, it featured new artwork and six new songs.
 The new songs were also released separately on the Good Love EP, which was released on the same day.
 A behind-the-scenes video of the group recording the new songs was also released.
 On September 30, the group performed at the Bazooka Rocks Festival in the Philippines.
 On October 11, the band released an alternative version of "Like We Did (Windows Down)" under the name "Like We Did (When We Were Lost)".
 They explained it was "a more abstract take on friendship and adventure".
 In October and November, the group went on a co-headlining US tour with Mayday Parade.
 They were supported by The Postelles.
+On October 16, the band released a documentary titled, Anthem For A Dying Breed, detailing the recording process of the album.
 On October 20, the group released a music video for "Thinking of You".